 Because I find myself explaining these kinds of things frequently, I know that there are a lot of you out there who have no idea & that’s okay!
 To help you out, I figured I’d fill you in on a little bit of what I expect from my own clients during a large project (like Branding or Web design).

-5 things to expect during a large design project
+5 things you can expect during a web design project

 After you decide what you want, I’ll let you know if what I offer is a good fit for you, then I’ll make some suggestions about which of my packages may work the best for you & your business/situation.

 I don’t want you to pay for more or less work than you actually need.
-I’m not trying to up-sell you, or take on work that I know is outside of my skill set either.
-I’m really good at what I know, and that’s why I want to help you!
+I’m not trying to upsell you, or take on work that I know is outside of my skill set either.
+I’m really good at what I know, and that’s how I want to help!

 1. DOCUMENTS & OTHER INFO